-The Wynwood Miami neighborhood is renowned for being one of the city’s most enigmatic districts and a fantastic place to spend some time moseying around in Miami.
+The Wynwood Miami neighborhood is renowned for being one of the city’s most enigmatic districts and a terrific place to spend some time moseying around in Miami.

-Just minutes from the clubs and glittering highrises of Downtown Miami, this former gritty warehouse district was once home to various car shops, wholesale garment shops, run-down factories, and other industrial establishments.
+Located west of Miami Beach and minutes from downtown Miami’s clubs and glittering highrises, this former gritty warehouse district was once home to various car shops, wholesale garment shops, run-down factories, and other industrial establishments.

-Today the Wynwood neighborhood has been transformed into the city’s cultural hub teeming with galleries, boutiques, trendy restaurants, and quirky bars, not to mention one of the world’s most eclectic street art scenes.
+Today the Wynwood neighborhood has been transformed into the city’s focal point and cultural hub with a wide array of galleries, boutiques, trendy Wynwood restaurants, and quirky bars, not to mention one of the world’s most eclectic street art scenes.

-Where else can you hop from a 40,000 square foot warehouse full of contemporary art to a taproom serving coconut-infused craft beer, to a bakery-turned-art-studio, to a restaurant serving Latin-infused tapas?
+Where else can you hop from a 40,000 square foot warehouse full of contemporary art to a taproom serving coconut-infused craft beer, a bakery-turned-art-studio, to a restaurant serving Latin-infused tapas?

 If you love art, nightlife, and great food, it’s hard to beat the Wynwood Miami neighborhood, and this guide will tell you everything you need to know!